 Through this program, families of individuals with either a clinical diagnosis, or those with suspected Alzheimer's disease, grant permission for a brain autopsy to be performed immediately after death.
 Since there is growing evidence that Alzheimer's disease may have hereditary components, the autopsy can caution patient's relatives of potential problems they themselves may encounter in the future.
 Just as importantly, knowing that the disease is not present can give a family peace of mind.

-The Brain Bank is also a focus for interdisciplinary research into neurochemical, anatomical, epidemiological and clinical aspects of Alzheimer's disease.
+The Brain Bank is also a focus for research into many aspects of Alzheimer's disease.
 It provides brain tissue from Alzheimer's patients and healthy elderly brain donors to investigators who are helping to further the understanding of Alzheimer's disease through research.